Are you passionate about your community and want to help the children in your local schools access the very best education?

 The role of a governor has changed significantly in our multi academy trust.
 As a maintained school, the role used to have significant legislative responsibility, however, in PDET, we have redefined the role so that governors can focus on championing and celebrating our schools, ensuring that they are at the heart of their communities.

-- helping the academy/school to ‘live out’ it’s vision and values, nurturing wisdom;
+- helping the school to ‘live out’ its vision and values

-- developing relationships with the local community and church;
+- building relationships with the local community and church

 - promoting wellbeing

 - being the local ‘eyes and ears’ for the Trust so each school is in the best position to take advantage of opportunities and respond to need.

 In return, you will be part of a team who work collectively and collaboratively to support the school.
 The work of the AGC is both valued and invaluable.